New Mexico Hatch Green Chile Chicken Enchiladas

 • Rough chop two-thirds of the onion and add to the pot, stirring occasionally until they turn translucent.

-• Cut the root end of the garlic head off and gently squeeze the roasted cloves into the pot, turning it down to make sure the garlic doesn't burn.
+• Cut the root end of the garlic head off and gently squeeze the roasted cloves into the pot, turning it down to low heat to make sure the garlic doesn't burn.

 • Remove the papery skins off the tomatillos and remove the stem, then roughly chop them and add them to the pot.